 A contacts printer attached to B

 A similar method is used to lookup DNS records.
 For example, when you click on https://thewindowsclub.com, your router will contact your default DNS Service for DNS resolution.
-The DNS service will contact Root Servers and ask for the IP address of server containing .com records.
+The DNS service will contact Root Servers and ask for the IP address of the server containing .com records.
 This address is sent back to your DNS service.
 The DNS service again reaches the Name Server containing addresses of .com domains and asks it for the address of https://thewindowsclub.com.
 Upon obtaining the IP address of the servers that host thewindowsclub.com, your DNS service will return the IP address to your computer which then fires up your browser to download the main webpage.
 This means your DNS service is sending at least two requests to receive the IP address of a simple domain name.

 Following is an image that explains how DNS lookup works:

 In the above case, if you were to look for http://forums.thewindowsclub.com, your DNS service had to run a request extra to know its IP address.

 Since resolving DNS from scratch every time takes up time, many ISPs and DNS Service Providers create local caches that contain already resolved addresses.
 These are primarily the addresses they already fetched from Root Servers and other Name Servers at some point in time.
 In this case, when you send a request for a URL, instead of contacting the Root server directly, the DNS service would look up for the resolved address of the URL in its local DNS cache.
 If found, it would send the resolution back to your computer instantly else would go ahead and resolve the DNS using the above method of contacting Root Servers and other Name Servers.

 Some operating systems too, contain a locally cached copy of addresses that you commonly use on your computer.
 This too, helps in saving time while using the Internet.
 We will talk about DNS caches in a different article at some later point of time.

 Please let us know if you still have any doubts about how DNS lookup works.